Bsq-collab/final_SD/README.md

 * Endless phrases to guess
 * CPU players
 * Live updating of the board
-* Access to the answer (use with integrity or to feel smart)
+* Access to the answer through the console (use with integrity or to feel smart)

 ## How it Works
   Wheel of Fortune uses the [Jeopardy API](http://jservice.io) to acquire a category, answer and question.
 The category will be the category for the answer, which will be used as the phrase for our game.
-Users will be allowed to buy hints in the form of the question from [Jeopardy API](http://jservice.io) or an image of the answer processed through the [Getty Images API](http://developers.gettyimages.com/en/).
+Users will be allowed to buy hints in the form of the question from [Jeopardy API](http://jservice.io) or as an image of the answer processed through the [Getty Images API](http://developers.gettyimages.com/en/).
 The game continues until someone fills in or guesses the correct phrase.

-  The AI guesses a random valid constant until it exhausts the list and then continues onto the vowels.
+  The AI guesses a random valid constant until it exhausts the list of consonants and then continues onto the vowels.
 You can have up to 2 CPUs in any game.

-  This app has been tested in Chrome, Firefox and Safari
+  This app has been tested in Chrome, Firefox and Safari.

 ### Dependencies
 * Python 2.7